vertica/spark-connector/README.md

 For information on how to configure Kerberos and TLS with the connector, see the [KerberosUserManual.md](https://github.com/vertica/spark-connector/blob/main/KerberosUserManual.md) and [TLSConfiguration.md](https://github.com/vertica/spark-connector/blob/main/TLSConfiguration.md) files in the root of this repository.

+For information on tuning performance, see [here in our performance-tests section.](performance-tests/README.md)

 ## Limitations

 The connector supports versions of Spark between 3.0 and 3.1.1.